C. David Molina Park

 Park History

-Dr. Molina started the city's first intensive care unit at Pacific Hospital in 1962 and served as the hospital's Emergency Department Director for 21 years.
-He developed Long Beach's paramedic system and trained the city's first firefighters to become paramedics.
+Back in 1962, Dr. Molina established the city's first-ever intensive care unit at Pacific Hospital and dedicated 21 years as the hospital's Emergency Department Director.
+His impact went even further when he developed Long Beach's paramedic system and personally trained the first generation of firefighter-paramedics.

 Legacy and Contribution